JingyiBi/GDIM32-Final-AAA/README.md

       }

 Why This Pattern Was Useful
-Better Code Reuse Across Classes:The InteractableBase class contains shared logic like IsPlayerInRange() and the interaction prompt.
+Better Code Reuse Across Classes: The InteractableBase class contains shared logic like IsPlayerInRange() and the interaction prompt.
 Because of this, the subclasses don’t have to repeat the same code.
 This helped reduce repeated code in HamburgerInteract, PizzaInteract, and CustomerAnton.

 Using Polymorphism to Allow Different Behaviors:
 The abstract Interact() method makes sure that all interactable objects follow the same structure, but each subclass can still have its own behavior.
 For example, one object can pick up a burger while another can start an NPC conversation.
 This also makes it easier to add new interactable objects later, like a soda can, by just creating a new subclass and overriding Interact().